 If specific circumstances where a bankrupt has a genuine safety concern of their residential address being listed on the NPII, they may make an application to remove this detail.
 Their name and date of birth will always remain however on the NPII.
 Residential addresses may be removed upon application in situations whereby the bankrupt is on witness protection or victim of domestic violence.

-Although bankruptcy is formal and legal process to relieve someone of their unmanageable debts, it is vital to understand that there are consequences for filing for bankruptcy.
+Although bankruptcy is a formal and legal process to relieve someone of their unmanageable debts, it is vital to understand that there are consequences for filing for bankruptcy.
 Once bankruptcy is filed and a Trustee is appointed, they become the sole controller and manager of the Bankrupt’s finances.
 This is so that creditors and debts are fairly managed and paid in order to achieve the best possible result under the circumstances.

 Consequences relating to bankruptcy include: